mathpl/coreos_kernel_modules_injector/README.md

 5. Copy them out of the container.
 6. Build a much smaller injector image with the modules and binaries.
 7. Run image on coreos with the proper docker parameters.

+# Dahdi
+1. Using kbuilder image.
+3. Fetch dahdi with the specified version.
+4. Build it.
+5. Copy modules out of the container.
+6. Build a much smaller injector image with the modules.
+7. Run image on coreos with the proper docker parameters.